 Conkers, bonfires, sheepskin, changing leaves, red wine …..
 September is the best month of the year.

 It holds the day of International Peace, which I feel is not a bad start but it only gets better from there ….
 I was born!
 On September the 13th 1986 in Hammersmith hospital this baby came in to the world.
 Apparently some other things may have happened on this day as well ….
-On September the 13th 122 AD the beginnings of Hadrian’s Wall commenced, on September the 13th in 1989 Desmond TuTu lead the largest anti-Apartheid march in South Africa, on the September the 13th in 1503 Michael Angelo began work on the statue of David.
-Unfortunately their work was kind of eclipsed by my birth (my mum told me so.)
-Ooops.
+On September the 13th 122 AD the beginnings of Hadrian’s Wall commenced, on September the 13th in 1989 Desmond TuTu lead the largest anti-Apartheid march in South Africa, on the September the 13th in 1503 Michelangelo began work on the statue of David.
+Unfortunately their work was kind of eclipsed by my birth.

-September is the month when some of the most horrendous acts of terrorism occured.
-However, I’m nowhere near smart enough to start theorising what change that has brought about.
+September is the month when some of the most horrendous acts of terrorism occurred.
+However, this is only my first post so I’m not going to start theorising what change that has brought about.
 I’ll leave that to the people who think they know what they’re talking about.

 Enjoy it, it’ll be bloody October soon.